beewithmee/HR_Data_Analysis/README.md

 Low salary of employees leads to attrition in significant numbers from different job roles and from different age groups.

-Male Attrition% > Femal Attrition%
+Male Attrition% > Female Attrition%

 Low salary hike is one of the reasons for attrition.